Costa Rica Beachfront property restrictions

 Where the 150 meters restricted zone does not have an approved zoning plan or “plan regulador“, you may find an “arriendo” – lease agreement.

 A lot of Costa Rica beachfront real estate has an “arriendo“.
-The “arriendo” allows transfer of ownership and low impact development.
+The “arriendo” allows the transfer of ownership and low-impact development.
 Building a beach house or small tourist project should be no problem getting building permits.
-But larger projects must go through a zoning approval with the government.
+But larger projects must go through zoning approval with the government.

 Before you purchase any Costa Rica beachfront property or beach condo make sure to do your due diligence on the legality of the real estate transaction.
 Then also check on the beachfront property restrictions.
 Make an option to purchase – sale agreement subject to being able to close on the property.